ARM-software/ebbr/source/ebbr.rst

 Platforms without EL3 must implement one of:

 - PSCI at EL2 (leaving only EL1 available to an operating system)
-- MP Startup for Arm[MPSTART_] (ACPI Parking Protocol) on an ACPI platform
-- Linux AArch64 spin tables[LINUXA64BOOT_] on a Devicetree platform
+- Linux AArch64 spin tables[LINUXA64BOOT_] (Devicetree only)

-However, the MP Startup and Spintable protocols are strongly discouraged.
+However, the spin table protocol is strongly discouraged.
 Future versions of this specification will only allow PSCI, and PSCI should be implemented in all new designs.